vincentgruse/eeg-training-app/README.md

 1. **Hardware Synchronization**: The black square is detected by a photosensor connected to the OpenBCI's analog input channel, creating precise voltage spikes in the data stream.

-2. **Temporal Precision**: EEG data is collected continuously at high sampling rates (typically 250Hz or higher), making it challenging to determine exactly when a stimulus was presented.
+2. **Temporal Precision**: EEG data is collected continuously at high sampling rates (250Hz), making it challenging to determine exactly when a stimulus was presented.
 Triggers provide precise temporal markers.

 3. **Automated Processing**: The distinctive patterns allow the Python processing script to automatically identify session boundaries and individual trials without manual intervention.

-4. **Experimental Robustness**: Different patterns for start, end, and emergency scenarios enable the processing algorithm to recognize these events even if some markers are missed.

-5. **Non-invasive Integration**: This method doesn't require modifying the OpenBCI hardware or firmware, making it compatible with standard equipment.
+4. **Non-invasive Integration**: This method doesn't require modifying the OpenBCI hardware or firmware, making it compatible with standard equipment.

-The specific patterns were chosen to be easily distinguishable from regular signal noise and from each other.
-The session start/end patterns are asymmetric (start: 3 quick then 1 long; end: 1 long then 3 quick) to prevent misidentification.

 ## EEG Data Processing